mdx-js/mdx/packages/react/readme.md

 This is done by installing and using the types of your framework, as in [`@types/react`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/HEAD/types/react).

+## Compatibility

+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

+When we cut a new major release, we drop support for unmaintained versions of Node.
+This means we try to keep the current release line, `@mdx-js/react@^2`, compatible with Node.js 12.

 ## Security

 See [§ Security][security] on our website for information.